PabloLuisMolinaBlanes/RadioPlatform/README.md

 For those who don't understand spoken spanish, I am basically presenting my application and saying what functionality is yet to be added (refactoring, an admin panel, chat moderation and better design)

+## May 17, 2021 - May 23, 2021

+I modified the landing page in order to fix some layout bugs, make the canvas button functional and add some new images.